I am an absolute beginner to researching UK family history - where do I start?

 Nothing!
 Membership of the Society includes membership of any or all of the Branches at no additional cost.
 You may attend any Branch meetings and take advantage of any Branch services offered.
 You are also encouraged to become involved in Branch-initiated projects.

 No way!
 Your details are kept on our database for administrative purposes only and to print the mailing labels for the Manchester Genealogist.
 If you submit a Members' Interests form for publication, your address will be published along with your interests.
 We will not pass on members' addresses or other details to anyone who wishes to contact them.
 If you wish to contact a member and do not know their address, we will be pleased to forward a letter if it is sent to our office with sufficient information for us to identify the member.
 Please put a stamp on any letter you wish to be forwarded (or enclose one IRC if an overseas member).

 Please advise the office by sending a message to the office.
 See the Contact Us page for the e-mail address.
-Please note that if you are a member of the Society's e-mail Group you must deal with this separately.
-Unsubscribe your old address and then subscribe again using your new address.
+Please note that if you are a member of the Society's e-mail Forum you must deal with this separately.

 The Society is run wholly by volunteers.
 There are no paid officials.
-If you live within public transport distance of Clayton House, there are opportunities to help in such areas as staffing the Resource Centre and bookshop, assisting with membership administration or even doing simple DIY tasks.
+If you live within public transport distance of Manchester Central Library, there are opportunities to help in such areas as staffing the Help Desk, assisting with membership administration or even helping to run our web site.
 For those living more remotely from Manchester, there is always the opportunity for involvement in project work.
 Some projects such as computerising Register Office BMD indexes, already involve Society members worldwide.